HeptaDecane/az-204/questions.md

 ---

 ### Q145
-**You have a Linux container-based console application that uploads image les from customer sites all over the world.
+**You have a Linux container-based console application that uploads image files from customer sites all over the world.
 A back-end system that runs on Azure virtual machines processes the images by using the Azure Blobs API.
 You are not permitted to make changes to the application.
 Some customer sites only have phone-based internet connections.
-You need to congure the console application to access the images.
+You need to configure the console application to access the images.
 What should you use?**

 - [Azure BlobFuse](#q145)